Licensed Professional Counselor Supervision in Texas

 • Provide services as a teacher, counselor, and consultant to aid in improving process, personalization, conceptualization, and administration through a growth model

-• Provide other services if needed and noted in final contract
+• Provide other services if needed and noted in the final contract

-• Appraise the supervisor of the diagnosis and treatment of each client
+• Apprise the supervisor of the diagnosis and treatment of each client

-• Appraise the supervisor of any safety concerns of clients
+• Apprise the supervisor of any safety concerns of clients

 • The LPC Associate must provide and maintain malpractice insurance for the duration of supervision

-• Participate in specific activities to be discussed during initial meeting and will be noted on final contract
+• Participate in specific activities to be discussed during the initial meeting and will be noted on the final contract